-Does that mean the person who files the lawsuit gets the settlement or verdict awarded?
+Does the person who files the lawsuit get the settlement?

 We often talk with relatives who are gathering legal information, and will not necessarily be the family’s designated representative.
 For example, we might be contacted by an aunt for a free consultation, designate one parent as the representative of the Estate, and then communicate with a brother throughout the course of the case.